Westonbirt School: Buildings and grounds

-The majority of the classrooms at the school are located in the courtyard, an area that was stables during the buildings' life as a stately home.
+Most of the classrooms are in the courtyard, an area that was stables during the buildings' life as a stately home.
 Half of the sixth form dormitories are built above these classrooms.
-The new sixth form block was completed in 2008 and is located between the Science Block (opened in 1993 which contains the Art Department, D.T workshops, Science laboratories and the main I.T suite) and the courtyard classrooms.
+The sixth form block was completed in 2008 and is between the science block and the courtyard classrooms.

 In September 2012 the Marriott Music Centre was opened.
-Named after former chairman of governors this was designed by Bath-based architects DKA and built by Steele Davis between April and August 2012.
-It contains three learning spaces: The Technology Room, named The Friends' Room in appreciation of a substantial donation by The Friends of Westonbirt.
-The Greenwood Scott Studio and the Ensemble Room, known as the Harborne Room, again in recognition of a substantial donation.
-This new centre complements the Camelia Building, a small practice area for music pupils, originally a greenhouse.
+This was designed by Bath-based architects DKA and built by Steele Davis between April and August 2012.

 The main school building is centred on the reception and the great hall, which has a marble fireplace and large organ overlooked by a balcony.

 In 2005 a new sports hall was opened by the Prince of Wales and Duchess of Cornwall.
-It features 25m swimming pool, courts and a gym, which is open to members of the public.
+It has a 25m swimming pool, courts and a gym, which is open to members of the public.

 The grounds include a lake, amphitheatre, grotto, fountains and a set of Italianate gardens.
 Many of the fields around the school are rented out to farmers for cattle grazing or are used to keep horses either belonging to the local stables or to the pupils themselves.
-The school now owns the church, St. Catherine's, which is located within the grounds and which was originally the local parish church; Westonbirt pupils attend the church regularly.
+The school now owns the church, St. Catherine's, which is within the grounds and which was originally the local parish church; Westonbirt pupils attend the church regularly.

-The school library, made up of a separate ante-library and larger non-fiction library, was recently renovated using funding from an anonymous donor.

-The school has a large conservatory known as the Orangery which includes a stage and balcony used for school ceremonies and drama productions.
+The school has a conservatory known as the Orangery which includes a stage and balcony used for school ceremonies and drama productions.
 A basement contains the costume wardrobe where dramatic costumes and props are kept, originally the house's bomb shelter during World War II.

-In 2022-23, eight new Walled Garden Classrooms were opened; these were designed and built to be in keeping with greenhouses which were formerly located there.
-A new Sports Zone also opened, which includes an Astroturf, cricket pitches and tennis and netball courts.

-Work on a new Prep School building is scheduled to commence in autumn 2023.